MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/macros-productivity-automation.md

 1. Add the **Refresh the tab** session action to refresh the task form as the update record macro performs a back-end operation and doesn't automatically refresh the tab.

 > [!CAUTION]
-> This macro causes the form to refresh after the **Save the record action** and the **Refresh the tab** action.
-This is for illustration purposes.
+> In the example, the form refreshes after the **Save the record action** and the **Refresh the tab** actions.
 We recommend that you design your macros in such a way to reduce form loading.

 ## Resolve a case

-This action is used to resolve a case.
+Use the action to resolve a case.
 The action contains the following fields.

    | Field | Description |
    |-----------------|-----------------------------|--------------------------|